I’m a guy. But I now have a sense of what it’s like to be pregnant. Sort of! I’ve gone through labor and have now delivered . . . a child

 In college I again fell into the fish pond, thrown into it by my professor, Esther Swenson, in a course in contemporary philosophy.
 Jean-Paul Sartre’s No Exit and The Flies, Albert Camus’ The Plague, and Beckett’s Waiting for Godot pushed me back into the fish pond, despairing over God’s absence.
 It was also Esther’s hand that helped lift me out by introducing me to 20th Century theologians Dietrich Bonhoeffer, Karl Barth, Martin Buber, Paul Tillich, and the man who had most deeply influenced Esther and whose thought would most deeply influence me, Esther’s mentor and colleague, the Dutch theologian-philosopher Willem F. Zuurdeeg, Professor of the Philosophy of Religion at McCormick Theological Seminary in Chicago.

 Zuurdeeg’s An Analytical Philosophy of Religion (Abingdon Press, 1958) makes the case that the human being, anxious and conscious of the limit of death, “establishes his/her existence” by means of powerful convictions.
-The human being is Homo Convictus.
-Homo Loquens (man-who-speaks) is also Homo Convictus (man-who-is convicted/persuaded).
+The human being is Homo Loquens (man-who-speaks} but more profoundly we are Homo Convictus (man-who-is-convicted, i.e. profoundly grasped by a convictor).
 Following Zuurdeeg’s untimely death at the age of 57, it was Esther who completed his unfinished work under the title Man Before Chaos: Philosophy Is Born in a Cry.